What’s happening?

 -

-Our transition team has been researching positive (and negative) examples of pastoral transitions and are working to avoid missteps for more than a year.
+Our transition team has been researching positive (and negative) examples of pastoral transitions and has been working to avoid missteps for more than a year.
 That said, we recognize our limitations and will do our best to engage wise counselors (including professional consultants) to guide us in this process, while ensuring alignment with Uptown’s unique DNA and values.

 -